-UNISON Learning and Organising Services and education staff across the union are working hard so that we can continue to provide trade union learning and training in a safe and effective way during these unprecedented times.
+UNISON Learning and Organising Services and education staff across the union are working hard so that we can continue to provide trade union learning and training in a safe and effective way.
 We’ve moved our courses online – but don’t worry if you’re not confident using a computer or the internet.
 You’ll find some really helpful resources to get you started under ‘Getting to grips with the technology’, a little way down this page.

 If you’re a union learning rep (ULR), branch education co-ordinator or lifelong learning co-ordinator, please do share this page with members in your branch so that they know what’s on offer.